err0r20/Cyber-patriot/README.md

 # Cyber-patriot
-Code made for the CyberPatriot-XIII
+Code made for the CyberPatriot-XIII competition or as a layout to get an idea and prep.
+Created by me, err0r20, or also known as Exspiravit.
+Enjoy.